parse-community/docs/_includes/arduino/queries.md

 # Queries

-We've already seen how a`ParseObjectGet` with an`objectId` can retrieve a single object from Parse.
-There are many other ways to retrieve data with`%{ParseQuery}` -- you can retrieve many objects at once, put conditions on the objects you wish to retrieve, and more.
+We've already seen how a `ParseObjectGet` with an `objectId` can retrieve a single object from Parse.
+There are many other ways to retrieve data with `ParseQuery` -- you can retrieve many objects at once, put conditions on the objects you wish to retrieve, and more.

 ## Basic Queries

-The general pattern is to create a`%{ParseQuery}`, put conditions on it, and then retrieve objects from the response.
+The general pattern is to create a `ParseQuery`, put conditions on it, and then retrieve objects from the response.
 For example, to retrieve temperature data at a particular temperature, use the`whereEqualToInt` function to constrain the value for a key.

 ```cpp
 ParseQuery query;